rconorpower/Project-1-Repository/README.md

 - Run the playbook, and navigate to Kibana [http://20.65.8.186:5601/app/kibana] to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- Download the playbook
+  -
+- Update files
+  -